 SECTION 2.
 Fiscal Compliance

-The Business Manager (or other job title) shall ensure that The Leadership School
+The Executive Director or their designee shall ensure that The Leadership School

 complies with all state and federal laws and rules concerning the budget and related processes of the school.

-Bank Procedures Model Policy
+Bank Procedures Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Bank Procedures” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Bank Procedures” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Bank Accounts

 SECTION 1.1.
-The Executive Director, Treasurer and School Operations Manager of The Leadership School has the authority to open a business checking account and a business operating account (insert other accounts where necessary) on behalf of The Leadership School to be used to hold the school’s assets.
+The Executive Director and Board Treasurer (Treasurer) of The Leadership School has the authority to open a business checking account and a business operating account on behalf of The Leadership School to be used to hold the school’s assets.

 SECTION 1.2.
-The Executive Director has the authority to enter into an agreement with a bank or other Federally insured financial institution once the Board has adopted a formal resolution at a board meeting held in accordance with its bylaws designating the bank for the school to use for its financial transactions.
-Once the resolution has been adopted, the Executive Director) has the authority to enter into an agreement with the selected financial institution.
-This agreement should be signed by Executive Director) and Treasurer.
+The Executive Director and Treasurer has the authority to enter into an agreement with a bank or other Federally insured financial institution once the Board has adopted a formal resolution at a board meeting held in accordance with its bylaws designating the bank for the school to use for its financial transactions.
+Once the resolution has been adopted, the Executive Director and Treasurer has the authority to enter into an agreement with the selected financial institution.
+This agreement should be signed by Executive Director and Treasurer.

 SECTION 2.
 Checks

 SECTION 2.1.
-Any authorized check drafted on the school’s designated bank account over $5,000 shall require two signers from the Board.
-The following officers are authorized to sign checks from the bank account on behalf of the school: Treasurer, Board Chair
+The following officers are authorized to sign checks from the bank account on behalf of the school: Executive Director and Treasurer

 Each check must be completed in its entirety before it is signed by either party.